GoogleChromeLabs/samesite-examples/README.md

 This functionality is available now in
 [Chrome 76](https://www.chromestatus.com/features/schedule) behind the associated flags to let you test the effect on your site.
-The Chrome Status entries provide the proposed releases for this behaviour to become the default.
+This is intended to become default behaviour as of Chrome 80.

 ## `SameSite=Lax` by default